 Psychology is the study of mind and behaviour.
 Psychologists can help to understand how people’s thinking relates to their behaviour and to the situation around them.
-Corrective Services NSW employs approximately 170 Psychologists and Senior Psychologists across different areas of custody and community corrections as well as 2 Chief Psychologists and 1 Principal Psychologist.
-The role of psychologists in Corrective Services NSW is to assist with
+CSNSW employs psychologists and senior psychologists across different areas of custody and community corrections.
+They assist in providing:

-- The safe, secure and humane management of offenders and people on remand by providing advice and direct service provision for vulnerable people who are in custody or under supervision of Corrective Services NSW.
+- The safe, secure and humane management of offenders and people on remand by providing advice and direct service provision for vulnerable people who are in custody or under supervision of CSNSW.
 These people include those with mental health and cognitive impairments (including those at risk of self-harm or suicide), and those who pose a risk of harm to others in their immediate environment

 - Reducing risks of re-offending through specialist service and program delivery, particularly for sex and violent offenders and for those with complex clinical and behavioural needs who require extra assistance to access and complete appropriate programs that make a safer community